-During this election campaign, some intelligent people - politicians and columnists - have attacked "trickle-down economics" in the mistaken belief that it exists.
+Now and again, intelligent people, politicians and columnists attack ‘trickle-down economics’ in the mistaken belief that it exists.
 Or that it ever existed.
-It's a myth.
 In his classic book, Basic Economics, Thomas Sowell gives a brief history.
-Here’s the excerpt:-
+Here’s the excerpt:

 Whether in the United States or in India, and whether in the past or in the present, ‘trickle down’ has been a characterisation and rejection of what somebody else supposedly believed.
 Moreover, it has been considered unnecessary to cite any given person who had actually advocated any such thing.